michael-steinert/RustCalculatorImageCombiner/README.md

 - The Function Main() can return void or a Result Type: Result<(), Box<dyn Error>>

+### Generics

+- The Compiler will generate at Compile Time the concrete Implementation of a Generic Method for each used Primitive Type

 # Cargo Commands

 | Command                                                         | Description                                       |